michaelcmartin/monocle/doc/api.md

 void mncl_uninit(void);
 ```

 These two calls should bracket all usage of the Monocle library.
-They're listed with the framebuffer component both for convenience and because the raw data component doesn't happen to need them.

 ```C
 int mncl_config_video (title, width, height, fullscreen, reserved);